 POTSDAM Now that Apples iPhone 5S has been out a little over a month, business for NexID Biometrics, 65 Main St., Suite 2203, may start to increase.

-Over the coming months, I expect and feel very confident that well probably double to triple our installed base of clients, NexID Biometris Chief Operating Officer Mark J. Cornett said.
+Over the coming months, I expect and feel very confident that well probably double to triple our installed base of clients, said Mark J. Cornett, chief operating officer for NexID Biometrics.

-Since the iPhone 5S has introduced fingerprinting technology to the public, Mr. Cornett said NexID is experiencing an increasing interest in their company.
+Since the iPhone 5S has introduced fingerprinting technology to the public, Mr. Cornett said, NexID is experiencing an increasing interest in its company.

 When Apple came out with the iPhone 5S, it was a landmark event in our industry, he said.
 All of a sudden, fingerprint sensors are in the mass market.